bhushan6/babylon-msdf-text/readme.md

 ## License

 This project is licensed under the MIT License.
-See the [LICENSE](LICENSE) file for details (assuming an MIT license; adjust if different).
+See the LICENSE file for details.